 From the first Marlin made, the Model 1881, to current production firearms, we have the finest semi-finished replacement stocks available for Marlin lever action and slide action rifles.

 Please note that buttplates are not included with buttstocks.
-Buttplates are listed on the individual Model pages, and on the Other Products web page.
+Buttplates, where available, are listed on the individual Model pages, and on the Other Products web page.